AliceO2Group/analysis-framework/docs/datamodel/ao2dTables.md

 The previous statements are also true for aod::MFTTracks and aod::AmbiguousMFTTracks tables, as well as aod::FwdTracks and aod::AmbiguousFwdTrack.

+An example of how to collect the collisions compatible to an ambiguous track and how to reassociate them to the collision with the smallest DCA is available in the PWGMM task <a href="https://github.com/AliceO2Group/O2Physics/blob/master/PWGMM/Mult/TableProducer/trackPropagation.cxx" target="_blank">Mult/TableProducer/trackPropagation.cxx</a>.

 <div>

 <h4 id="cat_General">General</h4>